 - If you want to study specific IELTS vocabulary check out this app here

 - Make sure to work on your pronunciation too, find any weak areas and take steps to improve them, get feedback on your pronunciation if you can.

-- Having an accent is fine as long as it does not interfere with overall pronunciation, work on sentence stress, intonation, linked sounds, pitch and pronouncing individual sounds, vowels sounds in the middle of words.
+- Having an accent is fine as long as it does not interfere with overall pronunciation, work on sentence stress, intonation, linked sounds, pronouncing individual sounds, vowels sounds in the middle of words.

 - How much time do you have to practice every day? find at least 1 hour per day to practice.

 I don’t advise using idioms in IELTS, as many students don’t know how to use them accurately.
 If you are an advanced English speaker (CEFR C1 and C2) then you should know how to use them well.

 Get your smartphone with a recording app (there are free voice recording apps in the App Store)